sd17fall/softdes.web/_assignments/final-project.md

 ### Project Proposal

-_Due {{site.data.dates.final_proposal | date: '%A, %B %-d' }}_
+_Due {{ page.parts[page.proposal_part].due | date: site.part_due_date_format }}_

 **The project proposal is worth 10% of the project grade ([rubric]({% link _assignments/final-project/project-proposal-rubric.md %})).**

-By 11:59 PM on the due date above, one member of your team should have submitted a response to the Project Proposal Questionnaire.
+By the due date above, one member of your team should have submitted a response to the Project Proposal Questionnaire.
 When you go the link, be prepared to type up responses to the prompts below.
 More detailed answers give us an ability to give you better feedback to start the project (or revise your proposal).
-[Project Proposal Questionnaire](https://docs.google.com/forms/d/e/1FAIpQLSf-q_NToMi2VXNSzsH-NsI47HrFt85BtHZJLm-PYkrRMPc0mA/viewform).
+[Project Proposal Questionnaire]({{ page.proposal_survey_url }}).

 1. **The Big Idea:** What is the main idea of your project?
 What topics will you explore and what will you generate?
 What is your **minimum viable product**?
 What is a **stretch goal**?
 2. **Learning Goals:** What are your individual learning goals for this project?